sushmaakoju/research-experience/university-of-new-hampshire/README.md

 For employment verification: please contact <a href="http://www.theworknumber.com/"> the work number </a>.

 - I work as a Teaching Assistant for Machine Learning course.
 Responsibilities are to conduct Office Hours and grading homework assignments.
+- This job does NOT have an appraisal as per policy.
+- For employment verification/offer and delrivered job responsibilities, please contact sakoju2014@gmail.com.

 ### Self-volunteered responsibilities outside of assigned TA responsibilities:

 - Responding to the questions on the Piazza to help students and designing grading rubric for each homework assignment.

+### Observations from my analysis

+- The problem questions within homework assignments of this class were intentionally left open-ended by the instructor due to vastly available internet solutions and the assignments have very less weight on the final grade.
+This nearly restricts the scope to give zero-point score.
+This renders that there is ano accurate correct answer, but there are several seemingly-correct answers but there are potentially fewer true-correct answers (ground truth).
+This brings new aspects that students who do not follow default solution based on class lecture materials, would end up learning it while learning other correct/seemingly-correct solutions.

+- The homework assignments still require executing the code blocks in each one of the submissions.
+This is because they are programming assignments and submissions include different programming languages: julia, python, R.

+- Since there is no appraisal for this job, as I am an International student, I want safeguard myself from any potential false targets from anyone who is unaware of aforementioned limitations.

 ## March 2025 Guest Lecture: AI for Academic Writing